Loading...

 A&E Attendances

-• A&E Attendances have been increasing in Oldham, as they have nationally.
-It should be noted that Oldham has higher rates for all age groups compared to national rates.
-The latest data 2021/22 shows: (All figures per 1,000)
+• A&E Attendance rates have been decreasing in Oldham, as they have nationally.
+It should be noted that Oldham has lower rates for all age groups compared to national rates.
+The latest data 2023/24 shows: (All figures per 1,000)

 Source: OHID based on NHS Digital, Hospital Episode Statistics (HES), and Office for National Statistics, mid-year Population estimates